ss4ws/ss4ws.github.io/_posts/2018-07-27-new-website.md

 That's the case with the template of this website.
 It is based upon [al-folio](https://github.com/alshedivat/al-folio) which is an iteration of [-folio](https://github.com/bogoli/-folio).
 On Github people share their expertise and help others improve their own technical skills by implementing and tweaking existing projects.

 **Customization**
-Among a number of tweaks, which are too numerous to list here, the main two additions to this template are the resume page (vitaæ on the navigation menu) and the reveal.js framework for online presentations listed under [decks](https://ss4ws.github.io/decks/).
+Among a number of tweaks, which are too numerous to list here, the main two additions to this template are the resume page (vitaæ on the navigation menu) and the reveal.js framework for online presentations listed under ~~[decks](https://ss4ws.github.io/decks/)~~ [slides](https://ss4ws.github.io/slides/).

 **Future customizations and troubleshooting**
-Due to some compatibility issues with Safari, the links are not highlighted in red as intended.
+- [X] Due to some compatibility issues with Safari, the links are not highlighted in red as intended.
 I will have to figure that out at some point.

-Also, as the website grows, it will probably need more than one way to sort information.
+ - [ ] Also, as the website grows, it will probably need more than one way to sort information.
 Maybe a projects page will be helpful, or a categories archive [like this one](https://mmistakes.github.io/so-simple-theme/categories/).

 <hr>
 ##### Footnote: